 Club fundraising is done throughout the year.
 In recent years, our main Charity events have been the Sustainable Fashion Bash and Trivia Night.
 In past years, the club held formal galas, benefit concerts, a Christmas bazaar, wine tastings and auctions (handbags anyone?).
+This year due to corona restrictions, we got creative and introduced our 144-Mask Fundraiser.
 Not all fundraising is a major event.
 We also have smaller initiatives such as book sales, raffles and much more.
-Follow our major fundraiser successes here:
+Follow our major fundraising successes here:

 Want to join our Charities Team?
 Contact email@example.com

-If you would like to donate to one of our featured charities through the AIWCC or provide matching funds to encourage further fundraising, we will be glad to recognize you here on our website.
+If you would like to donate to one of our featured charities through the AIWCC or provide matching funds to encourage further fundraising, we will be very happy to recognize you here on our website.
 For information, please contact firstname.lastname@example.org

 Whatever we do - we have fun and do good!